radon-h2020/radon-function-lib/README.md

 [WFUZZ](https://wfuzz.readthedocs.io/en/latest/) is a pen-test tool.
 It traverse potential open directories for a provided url.
 This Faas is executed with a POST http request with arguments passed in a JSON object

-It takes the following argument:
+It takes the following arguments:

 `fuzz_url` - The url you wish to security scan